scalar-labs/scalardb-samples/spring-data-multi-storage-transaction-sample/README.md

-# Spring Data Integration Sample with Multi-storage Transaction
+# Spring Data Integration Sample with Multi-storage Transactions

-This tutorial describes how to create a sample Spring Boot application by using Spring Data integration with Multi-storage Transaction in ScalarDB.
+This tutorial describes how to create a sample Spring Boot application by using Spring Data integration with Multi-storage Transactions in ScalarDB.

 ## Prerequisites